kylelawrencedev/CO2-Calculator-MS2/README.md

 A paragraph introducing the calculator with a brief explanation on our impact on the planet.

 **CO2 Calculator**
+#### Hidden Calculators
+When the users comes to the site the Google maps calculator will be showing, with a button that the user presses to hide the Google maps calculator and show the distance calculator
+#### User Distance Calculator

-* Left Side : Dropdown menu for the user to select their fuel type, the two options will be petrol and diesel.
+* Middle : Dropdown menu for the user to select their fuel type, the two options will be petrol and diesel.

-* Left Side : Below the fuel type will be a text area that shows the CO2 per mile of the selected fuel.
+* Middle: Below the fuel type will be a text area that shows the CO2 per mile of the selected fuel.
+#### Google Maps Calculator

-* Right Side : In line with fuel type will be 'Start Location', the user will input their start location in this area.
+* Middle : In line with fuel type will be 'Start Location', the user will input their start location in this area.

-* Right Side : Below 'Start Location' will be 'End Location', the user will input where their journey will end.
+* Middle: Below 'Start Location' will be 'End Location', the user will input where their journey will end.

-* Middle : Below these 4 elements will be a 'Submit' button.
+* Middle : Below both calculators  will be a 'Submit' button.

 **Google Maps**

 This will show the Google Directions API, the input from the Start and End locations will be shown here with the route showing.

 **Calculator Results**
+#### User Distance Calculator
+* Middle : 'Total CO2 for Trip' will be showed between fuel type dropdown and the submit button

+#### Google Maps Calculator
-* Middle : 'Trip Distance' will be shown below the google maps.
+* Middle : A summary of the users route will be displayed above Google maps.
+Showing origin and destination, time and distance

-* Middle : 'Total CO2 for Trip' is below 'Trip Distance'.
+* Middle : 'Total CO2 for Trip' is below Google Maps.
 This shows the total CO2 emitted from the trip.

 **CO2 Emissions Offsetting Initiatives**

+#### *See Design Changes for new way this section is done*
 *Desktop :*
 * Left Side : All the logos for selected offsetting initiatives will be shown, the logos when clicked will link to the website.